Stand-Down Comedian

 “He’s just a shell of the man he was before,” says Joyce Zhang, another coworker.
 “It’s like that cashier snuffed out the light inside him, our light.
 I just hope he can get past this, even if he doesn’t go pro.
 This place is just so abysmal without his humor.”

-We’re told by Stop & Shop management that even after several of Peters’s coworkers made complaints and even sent a petition to have her fired signed by over 12 people, no disciplinary action has been taken against Denise Brown.
+We’re told by Stop & Shop management that even after several of Peters’s coworkers made complaints and sent a petition to Stop & Shop corporate signed by over 8 people, no disciplinary action has been taken against Denise Brown.

 “We had a talk with her about being nicer to customers,” says Brown’s direct supervisor, “but the fact of the matter is cashiers are not required to laugh at customers’ jokes, no matter how hilarious and original they are.”

-When asked if she had any remorse for the complete annihilation of a fellow person’s hopes and dreams she said “I did that man a favor.
+When asked if she had any remorse for the complete annihilation of a fellow human being’s hopes and dreams she said “I did that man a favor.
 He was not funny.
-Like at all.”
+At all!”

 Well, okay, she’s just a jerk because that dude was hysterical.
 He really tickled my funny bone.
 You know, my... humerus.